amazon-science/small-baseline-camera-tracking/README.md

 ![image info](./example.png)

-We present the Small-Baseline Camera-Tracking dataset which is used as the evaluation dataset in the following paper:
+We present the Small-Baseline Camera-Tracking dataset which is used as the evaluation dataset (StudioSfM) in the following paper:

 <em>Depth-Guided Structure-from-Motion for Movies and TV Shows</em>.
-Sheng Liu, Xiaohan Nie, Raffay Hamid, CVPR 2022
+Sheng Liu, Xiaohan Nie, Raffay Hamid, IEEE CVPR 2022

 This dataset contains 130 video shots collected from 15 TV episodes from Amazon Prime Video.
-Each shot is annotated with corresponding camera motion data.
+Each shot is annotated with corresponding camera motion data by a professional CG studio.
 This dataset aims to faciliate the research of 3D reconstruction for small-baseline videos in movies and TV shows.

 ### Annotation